Mykhailo5/JSON/README.md

-JSON simple parsin is in main branch
+JSON simple parsing is in main branch